jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module1/lab6.rst

    |lab-6-2|

 #.
-Click the :guilabel:`Run Lab 1.6 - Buil...` button
+Click the :guilabel:`Run Lab 1.6 - Buil..` button

 #.
 The results window will now populate.
 You will see each request in the
    folder is sent and its associated test results are displayed on the screen.